|Title:||University of Connecticut Age Act Committee: Policy and Procedures|

 F. “Normal Operation” means the operation of a program or activity without significant changes that would impair its ability to meet its objectives.

-G. “Student(s)” means a student admitted by or enrolled at the University of Connecticut.
+G. “Student(s)” means a student admitted by or enrolled at the University of Connecticut, as defined in UConn’s Responsibilities of Community Life: The Student Code.

 H. “University” means the University of Connecticut.